2K 1 16

 The two then assess Fas’ injuries and note the damage to the bicycle, saying, “the frame is cracked.”

-Fas then explained that Wallace made the decision to call in the Missouri state police to investigate as there would’ve been a conflict of interest if he filed his own report.
+Fas explained to TFTP that Wallace made the decision to call in the Missouri state police to investigate as there would’ve been a conflict of interest if he filed his own report.

 According to Fas, troopers Green and Fuce showed up and filed the report and he refused the trip to the ER because he said he wasn’t that hurt.
 However, Fas says that the next day he was in much more pain.